 Quinoa and chickpeas pack this vegetarian grain bowl with plenty of plant-based protein.
-Whip up a batch of these Mediterranean meals and pack in containers with lids to stash in the fridge for easy, healthy grab & go lunches all week long.
+Whip up a batch of these flavorful grain bowls and pack them in lidded containers to stash in the fridge for easy, healthy grab-and-go lunches all week long.

 This nutrient-packed grain bowl recipe comes together in 15 minutes with the help of a few convenience-food shortcuts like prewashed baby kale, microwavable quinoa and precooked beets.
 Pack these ahead to keep on hand for easy meal-prep lunches or dinners on busy nights.

 This vegetable-studded frittata recipe is one of the quickest meals you can make.
 Make it for breakfast, or serve for lunch or dinner with a tossed salad and a slice of olive oil-drizzled crusty baguette.

 A little bit of Sunday meal prep goes a long way in this one-dish pasta recipe.
 The pasta is cooked ahead of time and stored in the fridge to use for meals all week, but any leftover cooked pasta you have on hand will do.
 Chicken sausage with feta is especially good in this recipe.

 This black bean and quinoa bowl has many of the usual hallmarks of a taco salad, minus the fried bowl.
 We've loaded it up with pico de gallo, fresh cilantro and avocado plus an easy hummus dressing to drizzle on top.